az-salu/aws-projects/aws-course-outlines/How to Host an HTML Application on AWS/course-outline.md

 5. Main Route Table in AWS — Explained
 6. How to Create a NAT Gateway for Private Subnets
 7. How to Create a Private Route Table and Add Internet Route through the NAT Gateway, with Private Subnets
-8. Public vs Private Subnets in AWS — What’s the Difference?

 ---